Last updated by Sascha Brockel on 13 December 2022

 Hello Sascha,

-First of all, many thanks for the detailed instructions.
-Unfortunately, I can't get it to work.
-But I also have to admit that I'm a complete novice in this field.
-I have a Raspberry Pi Zero 2W on which I have installed Docker & Portainer, but I can't create a stack there.
-I always get the meaningless error message "portainer failed to deploy stack" without any further details.
+first of all, thank you for the detailed instructions.
+Unfortunately, I can not get it to run.
+I have to admit that I am a complete newbie in this field.
+I have a Raspberry Pi Zero 2W on which I installed Docker & Portainer, but I can't create a stack there.
+I always get the meaningless error "portainer failed to deploy stack" without any details.

 When I run the run script the container is shown in portainer, but nothing is controlled at Tado and I don't get any info in the container log.